 Insurers are extending their definitions of diversity, striving to bring in new, fresh perspectives and effectively address the changing demands of their customers and employees.
 Leaders from diverse backgrounds are inspiring the industry to continue their work towards diverse and inclusive companies.
 Organizations are elevating the topic from mere conversations to tangible actions and infusing inclusion into their corporate DNAs.

-Jacobson’s Managing Partner Margaret Resce Milkint (She/Her/Hers) celebrated the industry’s recent strides towards D&I in her recent white paper.
-Here are just six of the many D&I trends Margaret touched on:
+We celebrated the industry’s recent strides towards D&I in our recent white paper.
+Here are just six of the many D&I trends we touched on:

 - Providing More Employee Resources: Many organizations now have their own corporate D&I programs and women have more resource groups available than ever before.
 In fact, nearly 97 percent of companies have some sort of formal or informal D&I strategy in place, and diversity training is being built into the hiring and onboarding process.